christophertran/CSCE-470-Project/README.md

 1. Create a python virtual environment with `python3 -m venv venv`
 1. Enter the python virtual environment with `. venv/Scripts/activate` or `. venv/bin/activate`
 1. Install the required python modules with `pip install -r requirements.txt`
-1. Start the FLASK server with `flask run`
+1. Start the FLASK server with `python app.py`
 1. Exit the python virtual environment with `deactivate`

 ## How to setup the environment to execute the code